How digitalization helps steam power plant to stay relevant and profitable today

 Digital solutions to common problems

 The one thing all power generators in every market have in common is they are meeting these challenges head-on with digitalization.
 From integrated control systems drawing data from an army of sensors to remote collaborative management of operations from anywhere on the globe, digital is how operators reduce costs and increase margins.
+Also, you can check Four key challenges for power generation companies.

 Advanced process control (APC) for power plants has become increasingly sophisticated over the past 20 years.
 Where once a power plant was controlled by an operator facing a bank of gauges and levers, today’s plant control systems run on real-time data from thousands of sources.
 Today’s operators serve more of an executive or orchestration role – overseeing operations to ensure safety and intervening only as needed.
 The result is more accurate control over all of a plant’s processes, not just a select few as in days past.
 APC and new digital solutions allow for greater optimization of a greater number of parameters, leading to higher efficiency and greater flexibility to meet market demands than ever before.